 Prior to submitting a new CNST NanoFab project application, please contact the NanoFab Manager to discuss your proposed project.
 After discussing your proposed project, please complete and submit a Project Application and e-mail it to the nanofabuseroffice [at] nist.gov (NanoFab User Office).

 The project application process takes approximately two weeks from application submission to project approval and activation.
 An initial payment must be made at the time of project application submission.
 Once the project is approved and activated, you must have a NIST site badge.
-If you are a U.S. citizen or Permanent Resident, it will take up to three weeks to obtain a site badge.
-If you are a foreign national, it will take at least thirty days to be approved for a badge.
+If you are a U.S. citizen, the process of obtaining a site badge typically takes between three to six weeks.
+For permanent residents and foreign nationals, the approval process may extend up to 10 weeks.

 No. The CNST NanoFab is accessible on an equal basis to researchers from industry, academia, NIST, and other government agencies, and identical rates are offered to everyone, both inside and outside of NIST.
 Although projects associated with NIST collaborations are welcome, there is no specific need to collaborate with a NIST staff member in order to use the NanoFab.

 The CNST NanoFab offers a two-tiered rate schedule that, unlike some other national nanofabrication user facilities, is based on the nature of your work NOT your affiliation.
 Non-proprietary projects may be considered for reduced rates.
 The decision to award reduced rates will be based on the extent to which the proposed project will develop innovative nanoscale measurement and fabrication capabilities to support nanoscale technology from discovery to production, including the likelihood of publications, patents, new processes, commercial products, and other outputs that benefit the public.